Blood Bath Literary Zine issue 3: HAUNTINGS

 We will not consider submissions that do not follow our guidelines.

-The deadline for submissions is midnight, GMT on February 14th, 2019.
+The deadline is midnight, GMT on August 1st, 2019.
 We will not under any circumstances accept any late submissions.
-Please take into account time zone differences.
+Please consider time zone differences.

 If we publish your work, we buy first print rights.
 They are returned to you 6 months after publication.